vaginessa/porn-vault/README.md

 - REMOVE_DANGLING_FILE_REFERENCES: Remove scenes/images from the database that can not be found on disk
 - BACKUP_ON_STARTUP: Whether to create a backup when starting the server
 - MAX_BACKUP_AMOUNT: Max amount of backups in backups/ folder.
 Oldest one will be deleted, if max amount has been reached.
+- EXCLUDE_FILES: Array of regular expressions that, if any of them match a file name, will cause the file to be ignored
+- CALCULATE_FILE_CHECKSUM: Generate file checksum (hash) on import

 ## Roadmap